“Client” means a customer of MetaLocator.

 Please be aware that if you opt-out of receiving commercial email from us or otherwise modify the nature or frequency of promotional communications you receive from us, it may take up to ten (10) business days for us to process your request.
 Additionally, even after you opt-out from receiving commercial messages from us, you will continue to receive administrative messages from us regarding the Service.

 MetaLocator has no direct relationship with the Client’s customers or third party whose Personal Data it may process on behalf of a Client.
 An individual who seeks access, or who seeks to correct, amend, delete inaccurate data or withdraw consent for further contact should direct his or her query to the Client or User they deal with directly.
-If the Client requests MetaLocator to remove the data, we will respond to its request within thirty (30) days.
+If the Client requests MetaLocator to remove the data, we will respond to the request within thirty (30) days.
 We will delete, amend or block access to any Personal Data that we are storing only if we receive a written request to do so from the Client who is responsible for such Personal Data, unless we have a legal right to retain such Personal Data.
 We reserve the right to retain a copy of such data for archiving purposes, or to defend our rights in litigation.
 Any such request regarding Client Data should be addressed as indicated in the “How to Contact Us” section, and include sufficient information for MetaLocator to identify the Client or its customer or third party and the information to delete or amend.

 - Third-Party Services